Breast Imaging

 • Patient anxiety is decreased as recall rates for extra images are significantly reduced, as well as reducing unnecessary breast biopsies

-Breast ultrasound, however, is far less effective at searching the breast tissue for unknown abnormalities and therefore is not a substitute for a mammographic examination.
+Breast ultrasound is an excellent imaging technique for determining whether a breast mass, identified on physical exam or through mammography, is filled with fluid or is solid.
+Breast ultrasound, however, is less effective at searching the breast tissue for unknown abnormalities and therefore is not a substitute for a mammographic examination.
 In many cases, additional breast and lymph node diagnostic information is obtained using high-resolution ultrasound, which can help further clarify the nature of breast or lymph node lesions.
+Breast ultrasound is increasingly employed to provide additional, complementary, diagnostic information to mammography.

-BREAST MRI
+Breast MRI

 Breast Magnetic Resonance Imaging (MRI) is a safe and highly sensitive tool for imaging breasts.
 Breast MRI obtains high resolution images without compression or radiation.
 However, for the majority of patients, it does not replace routine mammograms.
 Magnetic resonance mammography is a valuable and highly sensitive tool for: